dask/dask/docs/source/spark.rst

 This difference in the scale of the underlying graph has implications on the kinds of analysis and optimizations one can do and also on the generality that one exposes to users.
-Dask is unable to perform some optimizations that Spark can because Dask does not have a top-down picture of the computation it was asked to perform.
-However, dask is able to easily represent far more complex algorithms and expose the creation of these algorithms to normal users.
+Dask is unable to perform some optimizations that Spark can because Dask schedulers do not have a top-down picture of the computation they were asked to perform.
+However, dask is able to easily represent far more `complex algorithms`_ and expose the creation of these algorithms to normal users.

 Dask.bag, the equivalent of the Spark.RDD, is just one abstraction built on top of dask.
 Others exist.
-Alternatively power-users can forego high-level collections entirely and jump straight to direct, low-level, task scheduling.
+Alternatively power-users can forego high-level collections entirely and jump straight to direct low-level task scheduling.

 Coding Styles